Parliamentary.ai

 Overview

-The Social Care Portability Bill aims to improve the lives of disabled people in England and Wales by ensuring that their social care packages can transfer with them if they move between local authority areas.
-This means individuals receiving care will continue to receive appropriate support even if they relocate.
+The Social Care Portability Bill aims to improve the lives of disabled people in England and Wales who receive social care packages.
+It ensures that if a person moves from one local authority area to another, their care package will transfer smoothly, preventing disruption to their support and promoting independent living.

 Description